-Malawi's defining feature and most famous attraction, vast Lake Malawi is a huge freshwater lake measuring approximately 587km long and 83km wide.
-Easily mistaken as an inland sea, the illusion is fostered by an extraordinary depth of 700m and golden beaches of inviting sand.
+Africa's third-largest lake and one of Malawi's most famous features, Lake Malawi holds many of the country's main attractions.
+Easily mistaken as an inland sea, the illusion is fostered by an extraordinary depth and golden beaches of inviting sand.
 Discover the Lake's interesting history, impressive birdlife, and the natural beauty of the stunning islands.

 A haven for water sports enthusiasts, the lake can be explored with snorkelling, sailing, kayaking and water skiing.
 However, the remarkably clear waters particularly lend themselves to scuba diving, which is not only an exciting activity to enjoy but a great way to uncover the lake's incredible biodiversity.